artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/README.md

 </p>

 c.
 Analyse the program on the Ripes simulator for the 5-stages processor and answer the following questions:
+ - Generate in Ripes the pipeline diagram and confirm that your answer to item *a* is correct.
  - Execute step-by-step and analyse the values of the different data and control signals.
- - Show screenshots highlighting the control hazards and how they are handled.
+ - Show screenshots highlighting the control hazards that take place in this program and explain them.
  - Confirm that your answer to item *b* is correct.